Daniwave100/Analyzing-Syracuse-Municipal-Complaint-Resolution/README.md

 By leveraging **data analysis and predictive modeling**, we can uncover actionable insights to help **improve complaint resolution efficiency** in Syracuse.

 ---

-🚀 **Let's dive into the data and explore how Syracuse manages municipal complaints!**